reakkiio/test35810/LEGAL_NOTICE.md

 ## Privacy Notice

-> 🔒 **PRIVACY INFORMATION**:
+> [!NOTE]

-Webscout may collect usage data and performance metrics.
+> Webscout may collect usage data and performance metrics.
 By using this repository, you acknowledge that:
+>

-1. Such data collection will comply with applicable privacy laws
+> 1. Such data collection will comply with applicable privacy laws
-2. You must provide appropriate privacy notices to end users
+> 2. You must provide appropriate privacy notices to end users
-3. You must obtain necessary consents for data collection
+> 3. You must obtain necessary consents for data collection
-4. You must implement appropriate data security measures
+> 4. You must implement appropriate data security measures

 ---